stripe/stripe-react-native/docs/apple-pay.md

 ## Step 4: Set up marchantId

-Next, you need to set up previously registered marchantId in `StripeProvider` component or use `initialise` method alternatively.
+Next, you need to set up previously registered marchantId in `StripeProvider` component or use `initStripe` method alternatively.

 ```tsx
 <StripeProvider